yanvow/adhd_ds/index.md

 {% include timeline_ID_en_comedy.html %}

+### Analysis of movie arcs

+Going back to the beginning of this data story, we have identified the most common movie arcs in every genre.
+This can lead us a little closer to finding the best movie arc of the genre.

+show most rated arc per genre

+Much has changed over the years and so did cinema.
+But did the story change too?

+show clusters over time

 #### What is the most profitable movie arc per genre, is there a clear winner among the various clusters?